-If you withdraw money (sometimes called “taking a distribution”) from a retirement account before reaching age 59½, you may be subject to an additional tax equal to 10% of the amount withdrawn.
+- If you take a distribution from a retirement account before reaching age 59½, you may be subject to an additional tax equal to 10% of the amount withdrawn unless you qualify for an exception.
 This amount is in addition to any regular income taxes that may apply to the amount.
-Certain cases allow for an exception to the 10% additional tax.
+Certain situations, usually associated with major life events, allow for an exception to the 10% additional tax.

-If you took a distribution from an education savings account and did not use the money to pay qualified education expenses, you may be subject to the 10% additional tax.
+- If you take a distribution from an qualified accounts and do not use the money to pay qualified education expenses, you may be subject to the 10% additional tax.

-You may also have to pay additional taxes if your contributions exceed the contributions limit for retirement accounts, education savings accounts and health savings accounts.
-This additional tax is equal to 6% per year as long as the excess amounts remain in the account.
+- You may have to pay additional taxes if your contributions exceed the contributions limit for retirement accounts, education savings accounts and health savings accounts.
+The additional tax is equal to 6% per year as long as the excess amount remains in the account.

-Finally, retirees who fail to take the required minimum distribution from their retirement account may also face an additional tax.
-This additional tax is equal to 50% of the difference between the required distribution and the amount actually withdrawn.
+- Retirees who fail to take the required minimum distribution from their retirement account may also face an additional tax of 50% of the amount not distributed as required.

 How can I avoid paying the additional tax on early retirement account distributions?
 Are there exceptions?